 As of June 2016, China is the largest video game market that generated more than $27 billion.

 When it comes to revenue generated by pay-to-play (P2P) and free-to-play(P2P) massively multiplayer online (MMO) games, Asia is the leader.
 As of June 2016, P2P MMO games generated over $1.4 billion, and F2P generated over 11.2 billion in Asia.
 Europe generated the second-largest revenue for both types, whilst North America lagged behind in the third position.

 According to SuperData Research, the worldwide game industry crossed $91 billion in revenues in 2016.
 The mobile platform contributed the most – $41 billion (18% increase than last year), followed by $26 billion for retail games and $19 billion for free online games.

-Although, new platforms such as virtual reality and eSports were small in volume, they are increasing at a very fast rate and holding promise for upcoming years.
+Although new platforms such as virtual reality and eSports are small in volume, they are increasing at a very fast rate and hold a great promise for upcoming years.